awsdocs/aws-chatbot-admin-guide/doc_source/what-is.md

 # What Is AWS Chatbot?<a name="what-is"></a>

 AWS Chatbot is an AWS service that enables DevOps and software development teams to use Amazon Chime and Slack chat rooms to monitor and respond to operational events in their AWS Cloud\.
-AWS Chatbot processes AWS service notifications from Amazon Simple Notification Service \(Amazon SNS\), and forwards them to Amazon Chime and Slack chat rooms so teams can analyze and act on them, regardless of location\.
+AWS Chatbot processes AWS service notifications from Amazon Simple Notification Service \(Amazon SNS\), and forwards them to Amazon Chime and Slack chat rooms so teams can analyze and act on them immediately, regardless of location\.

+You can also run AWS CLI commands in Slack channels, and file AWS Support cases from the Slack screen\.

 **Topics**
 + [Features of AWS Chatbot](#chatbot-benefits)